 Sabrina A. Scott

 I have an international background however I have always considered Atlanta home.
-I was born of Argentine parents in New York but relocated various times during my first sixteen years including Atlanta, Georgia; Athens, Greece; and Dusseldorf, Germany.
+I was born of Argentine parents in New York but relocated various times during my first sixteen years including to Atlanta, Georgia; Athens, Greece; and Dusseldorf, Germany.
 I returned to the United States to earn my Bachelor and Master’s degrees in Art History at Emory University.
 I later pursued and obtained graduate degrees in Oriental Studies at the University of Oxford, specifically a MPhil and DPhil in Egyptology.
 At Oxford, I also held the Laycock Graduate Studentship in Egyptology at Worcester College.

 When I returned to Atlanta, I managed an OB/GYN practice for over seven years.
-I first met Victoria Collier when my parents needed legal services.
+I first met estate planning attorney Victoria Collier when my parents needed legal services.
 Shortly after that in 2012 I accepted the position of paralegal at The Elder & Disability Law Firm of Victoria L. Collier.
 In 2015, I also became Director of Veterans’ Affairs (VA) Services for Lawyers with Purpose an organization that allowed me to share my VA expertise with attorneys across the United States.

 In 2017, I began a new joint venture with Victoria Collier in the form of Collier Scott Financial Solutions, LLC (CSFS) now doing business as Red Feather Financial (RFF).
 RFF is a company that transforms traditional retirement assets into potential long-term care income thus creating options for retirees that they did not have before.
 This partnership complements the estate planning services provided by The Estate & Asset Protection Law Firm.
 And as an investment advisor of William Joseph Capital Management LLC I am able to advise on Investment management and Financial Planning.